Çisem Özkurt

 She has played in many youth and professional orchestras in Spain and The Netherlands, among others the Orquesta Joven de Andalucía, Orquesta de Cámara Andaluza, Orquesta Ciudad de Almería, Orquesta Melkart, Archivo 415, Orquesta Almaclara, Concerto Barocco, Camerata Rotterdam, Nederlands Jeugd Orkest, Philharmonia Amsterdam, Het Promenade Orkest and Barokensemble Eik & Linde.

 Within the field of chamber music, we can highlight her experience in Hombra String Quartet, with whom she won the First Prize of De Toonzaal Kamermuziekwedstrijd in 2014.
-From 2019 she plays in the jazz project Chamber9, who have recently published their first recording.
+Since 2019 she plays in the jazz project Chamber9, who published their first recording in 2021.

 Kardelen Buruk